National Relay Service

 Further information on this Changing Place can be obtained by contacting the Shire of Collie on 9734 9000 during office hours.

-The Disability Services Act 1993 requires the Shire to have a Disability Access and Inclusion Plan which must meet the requirements of the Act and the Commission, be lodged with the Commission, and undergo a full review at least every five years.
-Accordingly the shire has established a Disability Access and Inclusion Committee to assist and advise on the development and implementation of the Disability Access and Inclusion Plan.
+The Disability Services Act 1993 requires the Shire to have an Access and Inclusion Plan which must meet the requirements of the Act and the Commission, be lodged with the Commission, and undergo a full review at least every five years.
+Accordingly the shire has established an Access and Inclusion Committee to assist and advise on the development and implementation of the Access and Inclusion Plan.

 Please share your ideas for making our community inclusive and encouraging of the differences and similarities between us all.

 ACROD Parking Permits

 Information and application forms for ACROD Parking Permits or the Australian Disability Parking Permit can be obtained from the ACROD Parking program website.

 The Liberty Swing is a revolutionary new concept in playground swing equipment for people with disabilities.
 It allows children in wheelchairs to enjoy the fun and recreation of swinging.
 Residents can be issued a key for the Liberty Swing by contacting the Shire Offices on 9734 9000 or email us.